 Other payments related to MYEL insurance

 Your annual (MYEL) earnings are also used to calculate your healthcare contribution and public broadcasting tax.
-The healthcare contribution comprises a daily allowance contribution payment (1.49% of your annual earnings in 2019) and healthcare payment (exempt in 2019).
+The healthcare contribution comprises a daily allowance contribution payment (1.36% of your annual earnings in 2023) and healthcare payment (0,60% of your annual earnings in 2023).
 Further information about healthcare contributions and the public broadcasting tax is available on the Finnish Tax Administration website.

 Do you have any questions regarding your premiums?

 We have collected on our website the most frequently asked questions that you can browse to find answers to your own questions.